 Located in Vancouver, Langara College offers degree, diploma, certificate and continuing education programs in more than 60 areas, drawing students from 93 different countries.
 It was among the first institutions in British Columbia to develop a co-operative education program; it also implemented the province’s first formal policy for Indigenous education.

-Set in Vancouver, Langara College offers degree, diploma, certificate, and continuing education programs in more than 60 areas.
-Langara was among the first institutions in B.C. to develop a co-operative education program, and also implemented the first formal Aboriginal education policy in the province.
-Langara boasts a glowing university transfer record, with more students transferring to universities in B.C. than any other college.
-Students can opt to engage in applied research projects in partnership with local industries as a way to hone their skills and network in their field.
+Langara has transferred more students to universities in B.C. than any other college.
+Students can opt to engage in applied research projects in partnership with local industries as a way to hone their skills and network in their chosen field.
+Langara offers programs and courses in arts, business, science and technology, humanities, social services and health.

 In 2018, Langara launched Beyond 49, a campaign that marks its 49th year of operations on West 49th Avenue—originally as part of Vancouver Community College—as well as its 25th anniversary as an independent college.
 The campaign celebrates the college’s history and raises funds for student scholarships and bursaries.